RashiGoenka/Capg-Labbook/README.md

 # Capg-Labbook
-This is labbook of Rashi Goenka.
+This is the labbook of Rashi Goenka.